Derrekito/derrekito.github.io/_tabs/about.md

 order: 1
 ---

+## Overview

-Engineer focused on microelectronics benchmarking and radiation effects testing for space applications.
+Computer engineer working on radiation testing and performance benchmarking of microelectronics for space applications.

-Work includes evaluating COTS components under TID and SEE conditions, developing internal tooling for automated data capture, and running test campaigns for part selection.
+Focus areas include:

+- Characterization of COTS processors under total ionizing dose (TID) and single event effects (SEE)
+- Development of internal tools for real-time data acquisition and post-test analysis
+- Execution of test campaigns supporting part selection and survivability assessments

-Ph.D. student in Electrical & Computer Engineering.
+Also pursuing a Ph.D. in Electrical & Computer Engineering, with research centered on radiation resiliency in modern compute architectures.